apetkau/microbial-informatics-2014/labs/core-snp/README.md

 $ tar -xvvzf output-10-example.tar.gz
 ```

 This will extract the results into a directory __output-10-example/__.
-Please examine the resulting whole genome phylgeny and the number of positions used to generate the phylogeny.
+Please examine the resulting whole genome phylogeny and the number of positions used to generate the phylogeny.
 How does using the whole genome compare to only using a fragment of the genome?

 [Answers](Answers.md)